Jack Ma Success Story: Invaluable Lessons We Can Learn from Him

-Who says true patriotism is only shown on the waterfront??
+Who says true patriotism is only shown on the waterfront!
 Patriotism is making your nation proud and respectable in whatever way one can.
 Be it through literature, culture, gallantry, technology or business.
-Today Ma is synonymous with the B2B and B2C revolution in China.
+Today Ma is synonymous with the B2B and B2C revolutions in China.

 Though he learned about the nitty gritty of the Internet in the U.S, he chose to give his native a recognition in the virtual world a priority.
 His company based in the People’s Republic of China is nothing inferior to a Renaissance in the industrial revolution of the nation.
 Started as a small scale venture with a group of around 17 friends, Alibaba group of companies currently serves 79 million members across 240 countries & territories.

 Chinese history would definitely owe him a page in years to come.
 With Alibaba, a lot of young & budding venture capitalists have come forward and given B2B & B2C commerce a new definition with the ease and prowess with which businesses across the globe are interconnecting & communicating.

 In the early 90’s like most of the people non-technological background, Ma too was not too familiar with the ‘INTERNET’.
 At the dawn of Y2K, Ma proceeded to the U.S to get acquainted with the internet.

 In this rendezvous with the web world, he got to know that unlike most of the other developed nations China was not represented enough on the map of the Internet.
 Taking this as an opportunity to build fame for himself and recognition for his country, Ma and his friend built a not so fancy Website with information on China.